CSO Perspectives (public)

 A 9/11 story about resilience at the Pentagon.
 Host: Rick Howard.

 The idea of operations centers has been around as far back as 5,000 B.C.
 This show covers the history of how we got from general purpose operations centers to the security operations centers today, the limitations of those centers, and what we need to do as a community make them more useful in our infosec program.

-This is the fourth show in a planned series that discusses the development of a general purpose cybersecurity strategy for all network defender practitioners - be they from the commercial sector, government enterprise, or academic institutions - using the concept of first principles.
-The first show explained what first principles are in general and what the very first principle should be for any infosec program.
-The second show discussed zero trust.
-The third show covered intrusion kill chains.
-This show will cover resilience.
+This is the eighth and final episode in this series that discusses the development of a general purpose cybersecurity strategy for all network defender practitioners - be they from the commercial sector, government enterprise, or academic institutions - using the concept of first principles.

 This is the seventh show in a planned series that discusses the development of a general purpose cybersecurity strategy for all network defender practitioners - be they from the commercial sector, government enterprise, or academic institutions - using the concept of first principles.
 First principles Zero trust Intrusion kill chains Resilience DevSecOps Risk assessment We are building a strategy wall, brick by brick, for a cyber security infosec program based on first principles.
 The foundation of that wall is the ultimate and atomic first principle: Reduce the probability of material impact to my organization due to a cyber event.
 That’s it.
 Nothing else matters.
 This simple statement is the pillar, on which we can build an entire infosec program.
 This next building block will start the second course of the wall because it directly supports all of the other strategic bricks we have already laid.
 This brick is called cyber threat intelligence operations.